-If you're already familiar with XCFrameworks from Xcode 11, they're effectively handled the same way as if they were added directly to your app.
+If you're already familiar with XCFrameworks from Xcode 11, they are effectively handled the same way as if they were added directly to your app.

-Xcode 12 offers the new tools version 5.3, which brings new package manifest API.
+Xcode 12 offers the new tools-version:5.3 which brings the new package manifest API.

 Products can reference binary targets to vend them to clients, just like regular targets.